 I am an economist, economic geographer, and data scientist in Milwaukee and Chicago.
 I specialize in international macroeconomics and urban/economic geography, and study financial issues from both perspectives.
-My main research interests include macroeconomic and financial topics in Central and Eastern Europe, and the locations of “banking deserts” in U.S. central cities.
+My main research interests include the macroeconomic effects of credit expansions in Central and Eastern Europe, and the locations of “banking deserts” in U.S. central cities.

 Here is my CV.

 I am currently at Northeastern Illinois University on the Northwest Side of Chicago, and have previously taught at Canisius College in Buffalo (NY), Beloit College (WI), Milwaukee Area Technical College, and UWM.
 I have also taught as a visiting professor at the University of Warsaw.
 In addition, I work as an English–language editor for professional journals and individual manuscripts.

 I received my Bachelor of Science in History from the University of Wisconsin–Eau Claire.
 My specialization was in Central/Eastern Europe and the Baltic region, but my thesis examined mid–20th–century expressway expansion in central–city Milwaukee.
 I also studied International Relations (and got my first teaching experience) in UWEC’s Political Science department.
 After working in publishing for a few years, I went back to school for my M.A. in Economics from UW–Milwaukee, and continued on to earn a Ph.D. from UWM in 2007.

 In my spare time, I enjoy and play music of all types.
 I particularly like “old school” R&B, the classical works of Igor Stravinsky, norteña, Afrobeat, and Russian pop.
 I have played bass in a number of bands and gospel groups, and am currently working on performing both original and classic children’s songs on guitar.